Healing Trauma – You Don’t Have to Do it Alone

 • Trauma treatment after witnessing death

-• Survivors of violent assault therapy
+• Survivors of violent assault

 • EMDR after a home invasion